Coldbath Fields Prison

 Coldbath Fields Prison, also formerly known as the Middlesex House of Correction and Clerkenwell Gaol and informally known as the Steel, was a prison in the Mount Pleasant area of Clerkenwell, London.
 Founded in the reign of James I (1603–1625) it was completely rebuilt in 1794 and extended in 1850.
 It housed prisoners on short sentences of up to two years.
 Blocks emerged to segregate felons, misdemeanants and vagrants.
+The prison closed in 1885.

 History

 Coldbath Fields Prison (also known as the Middlesex House of Correction) was originally a prison run by local magistrates and where most prisoners served short sentences.
 Coldbath Fields also served as a debtor's prison.
 It took its name from Cold Bath Spring, a medicinal spring discovered in 1697.
 The prison housed men, women and children until 1850, when the women and children moved to Tothill Fields Bridewell in Victoria (Westminster) leaving only male offenders over the age of 17.
 Despite its aspirations to be more humanitarian (its redesign was by John Howard), it became notorious for its strict regime of silence and its use of the treadmill.

 Since 1793 Britain had been at war with France, and William Pitt’s government became increasingly drawn into attempts to restrain the growth of radical republican societies, such as the London Corresponding Society, especially in the East End of London.
 The Middlesex magistrates and police offices were a key part of this strategy.

 In 1798 the magistrates, including Joseph Merceron, the corrupt 'Boss of Bethnal Green', became embroiled in a scandal over the conditions at Coldbath Fields, where several radical (also known as reformist) party sympathisers, including Colonel Edward Despard, were being held without trial.
 The scandal was exposed in Parliament by the young radical MP Sir Francis Burdett, who used it as the basis of his campaign against the chair of the magistrates William Mainwaring and his son George in the 1802 and 1804 Middlesex parliamentary elections.

 During the early 19th century, the prison temporarily housed members of the Cato Street Conspiracy.
 In March 1877 a fire, which started in the bakehouse, destroyed the treadmill house; no prisoners were hurt but two firemen were injured.

 The prison closed in 1885.
 The site was transferred to the Post Office in 1889 and its buildings were gradually replaced.
 The last sections were demolished in 1929 for an extension of the Letter Office.
 Today, the site is occupied by the Mount Pleasant sorting office.